-With the FAST Act currently under extension, OCTA will focus much of its advocacy efforts in the 117th Congress on enacting long-term reauthorization legislation that allows state and local government agencies to move forward with a federal partner on critical transportation projects.
+The IIJA (Pub.
+L. No. 1147-58) authorized over \$567 billion over five years for programs.
+With the IIJA as law, OCTA will focus much of its advocacy efforts in the 118th Congress on implementation efforts that allow state and local government agencies to move forward with a federal partner on critical transportation projects.
 As such, OCTA will advocate for the following policies:

-a) Support the greatest possible share of funding for California and OCTA, focusing on increasing formula funds;

-- b) Support increased flexibility in transportation funding programs to promote greater local decision-making in the planning process; - c) Ensure a long-term partnership with the federal government that helps OCTA address capital and operating revenue shortfalls; - d) Support a stable source of proposed future revenues that provides adequate resources for future transportation needs; - e) Oppose subjecting public transportation providers to gas tax liability or other fees that increase operating costs; - f) Oppose unfunded federal mandates that further stretch the resources of state and local transportation agencies; - g) Oppose policies that undermine or limit local control over land use decisions; - h) Ensure fair suballocations of funding to account for additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject; - Support efforts to ensure that all users of the national transportation system pay their "fair share" to maintain and improve the system; - j) Oppose limitations or other arbitrary conditions on discretionary transportation grant programs that prevent an equitable distribution of transportation resources; - k) Support efforts to clarify roles for state and local transportation agencies, as well as for the private sector, in developing innovative approaches to improving mobility; - Encourage policies on the planning, delivery, and operation of tolling projects that are aligned with the flexibility provided in California state law; - m) Support additional funding flexibility to facilitate the use of alternative mobility providers; - n) Support policies to encourage the safe development, demonstration, deployment, and operation of connected and automated vehicle technologies;
+- Support the greatest possible share of funding for California and OCTA, focusing on increasing formula funds; - Support increased flexibility in transportation funding programs to promote greater local decision-making in the planning process; - c) Ensure a long-term partnership with the federal government that helps OCTA address capital and operating revenue shortfalls; - d) Oppose unfunded federal mandates that further reduce the resources of state and local transportation agencies; - e) Oppose policies that undermine or limit local control over land use decisions; - f) Ensure fair suballocations of funding to account for additional costs, increased administrative responsibilities, and the potential for increased liabilities to which the agency may be subject; - g) Oppose limitations or other arbitrary conditions on discretionary transportation grant programs that prevent an equitable distribution of transportation resources; - h) Support policies to encourage the safe development, demonstration, deployment, and operation of connected and automated vehicle technologies; - Oppose rescissions or other arbitrary funding cuts to transportation programs; - j) Support policies that encourage ridesharing, teleworking, vanpool and related congestion relief programs for Orange County commuters; - k) Oppose any effort to further reduce transportation funding for OCTA or California, advocating for a fair and equitable share.